Fully Supported Katy Trail Cycling Vacation

 Frequently Asked Questions

 It will either be a King bed or two Queen beds in the room.
 Hotel and room options are limited in some overnight locations so the bed type may vary depending on the hotel.
+If you prefer two queen beds, please contact us and we'll see if we can arrange it.

 Yes, for 2025, you can click here to rent a bike for this event: https://padres-katy-rental-bikes.square.site/